dnesting/dnesting/resume.md

 - Security Engineering, performing code reviews, advice on prioritization and mitigation.
 - One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
 - Various projects, researching and advising on security threats and capabilities of nation-state adversaries
-- Built and conducted bi-monthly security training and workshops for USDS.
+- Built and conducted bi-monthly security training and workshops for USDS

 ### Google